girliemac/RPi-KittyCam/README.md

 ## Known Issue

 - No photos during mealtime.
 When a cat is eating food (head-down position), the facial detection doesn't recognize the cat at all.
-- Raspistll behaves wrongly with `t = 0` (supposed to takes a photo immediately, but it keeps taking photos every sencond and crashes my Pi!) so I have set `t = 1`, which causes delay.
+- Raspistll continuously takes a bunch of photos when I set `t = 0` (and crashes Pi while so many child process is running) so I have set `t = 1`, which causes delay.
+It seems to take only integer.
 Cats are too fast to wait for a second.